Syria’s Rebellious Women Films

 Waed and Manar both left their families in government-controlled areas to move to rebel-held areas of Aleppo, working as paramedics in field hospitals and on the front lines.

 Zein was released from 14 months in a government prison to find her home completely destroyed and her family displaced.
 She too became a paramedic, working in the Dar Shifaa field hospital alongside her friend Ahed.
 Known as “the troublemaker” by her friends, Ahed was at the vanguard of demonstrations in Aleppo, against both Assad’s government and Islamic State.
 Despite beatings and humiliation meted out by both forces, she continues to do relief work.

-Community activist Ghalia Rahal faced repeated attack in her home town in Idlib province.
-Undeterred, she founded a series of centres providing vocational training to local women.
-Ghalia lost her son Khaled shortly after this film was made.
+Community activist Ghalia has faced repeated attack in her home town in Idlib province.
+Undeterred, she has founded a series of centres that provide vocational training to local women, and remains committed to trying to improve their lives.

 Supported by the Institute for War & Peace Reporting

 IWPR has worked in Syria since 2007, supporting journalists, civil society groups, and youth and female activists.
 Its Syria Stories platform is a space for news, comment and reportage written by Syrians.
 Since February 2015, the Women’s Blog has carried pieces by new writers with no background in professional journalism, talking about the hardship of daily life and the horrors of war.

 Produced by Tarmak Media